Many years ago, I ran across George Motz’s Hamburger America website. I didn’t realize the greatness I was about to experience.

-Here are the burger joints, with their locations and a little info to wet your whistle.
+So, here are the burger joints along with their locations and a little info to wet your whistle.

-Louis’ Lunch (New Haven, Connecticut): The burgers are flame-broiled in a contraption vertically.
-Only cheese, tomato, and onion, but never ketchup, mustard, or mayo.
-Served up on two pieces of toasted white bread.
-The Library of Congress web site states that the first hamburgers and steak sandwiches in U.S. history were served in New Haven, Connecticut at Louis’ Lunch sandwich shop established in 1895 (the actual first hamburger was reportedly served there in 1900)
+Louis’ Lunch (New Haven, Connecticut): Established in 1895, Louis’ Lunch reportedly served the first hamburger in 1900.
+The Library of Congress web site states that the first hamburgers and steak sandwiches in U.S. history were served at Louis’ Lunch sandwich shop in New Haven, Connecticut.

-The Meers Store (Meers, Oklahoma): 97% lean grass-fed Longhorn beef from their own Longhorn herd,
+The Meers Store (Meers, Oklahoma): 97% lean grass-fed Longhorn beef from their Longhorn herd.
+The owner is a character.

 “Some folks like mayo on their burgers we call this a Sissy Burger, others like ketchup on their burgers we call this Yankee Burger.”